dallasjohnson/alienworlds-architecture/shining.md

 ## Storage

-* Lookups Table - Potential NFTs that can be shined
+* Lookups Table to store potential NFTs that can be shined
     * uint32: from
     * uint32: to
     * uint8: qty